NHSDigital/record-a-vaccination-guidance/app/reporting.md

 Only lead administrators and administrators can create reports.

-Vaccination data is available for extract as soon as it’s recorded and saved.
+Vaccination data is available for extract as soon as it's recorded and saved.
 You can extract data in a '.csv format' (comma separated values).

 To create a report, select the 'Reports' link in the header.